jjohnsondeverus/feedback-collector-backup/README.md

 - ✏️ Interactive preview and editing of tickets
 - 🔄 Ticket exclusion and inclusion
 - ⚡ Real-time processing and updates
+- Collect feedback from specified Slack channels
+- Support for both public and private channels

 ## Setup